 As a student, a college professor, and an academic advisor, I have had hands-on experience with effective and efficient study skills.
 I am aware of the different ways students learn and retain information.
 Therefore, I create tutoring sessions custom made for the student's learning style.

 I have taught for and taken classes with one of the standardized test preparation companies.
 Therefore, I tutor both the needed subject matter and the test-taking strategies necessary for a student to achieve the highest scores.
 This is possible because "standardized" means predictable!

-Every student I tutor has their own unique pattern of strengths and weaknesses with respect to the 115 objectives tested on the TEAS.
-With my thirteen years of college teaching and three years of WyzAnt tutoring experience, I can quickly assess the way my students learn and instantly tutor them in the manner that they learn the best.
+Every student I tutor has his or her own unique pattern of strengths and weaknesses with respect to the 115 objectives tested on the TEAS.
+With my thirteen years of college teaching and five years of WyzAnt tutoring experience, I can quickly assess the way my students learn and instantly tutor them in the manner that they learn the best.

 I wrote the dissertation for my Ph.D. without difficulty.
 The process was not difficult because I knew how to write a sentence.
 A sentence is a word or group of words that expresses a complete statement, question, or command.

 In order to do this, the sentence must usually have both a subject and a verb. ("Dawn laughed."

 Sometimes a writer uses words carelessly and composes an incomplete sentence. ("When the moon comes over the mountains and the soft night breeze stirs gently, ever so gently.")